 By having a thorough incident response plan in place, and acting quickly to implement it upon discovering a breach, you can successfully protect your business and build resilience in the future.
 It can dramatically increase the chances of a positive outcome.

 The UK Council for Registered Ethical Security Testers (CREST) has published an extremely thorough guide on all aspects of incident response, from preparation to response and post-incident action.
-The National Cyber Security Centre also has guidance for small businesses to plan your response to a cyber incident.
+The National Cyber Security Centre also has guidance for small businesses to help you plan your response to a cyber incident.

 We’ve summarised this advice and offered digestible, practical steps that anyone suffering from an incident can implement.